asimmon/DotNetSlidingCacheAop/readme.md

 ### How it's done

 Castle DynamicProxy provides AOP.
-You can modify the algorithm to work with Microsoft Unity, I've done it in production.
+You can modify the algorithm to make it work with Microsoft Unity.

 The caching interceptor is meant to be used as a proxy of dependencies resolved with a DI container.